scales-okn/label-studio/README.md

 ## Updating
-To pull the latest version you can just do a `git pull` from inside of that directory (the ssh key of the droplet has been added to the GitHub deploy keys for this repo) so it will authenticate itself.
+To pull the latest version you can just do a `git pull` from inside of that directory.
+The droplet has its own ssh credentials at `~/.ssh/id_rsa` and those have been added to the deploy keys for this project.

 Just pulling the repo will __not__ update the live server (as it needs to rebuild the django app).
 To do this you will need to do the following (after you have done a `git pull` from inside the repo inside the container):
 ```bash
 docker-compose down
 docker-compose build